 It’s been around for centuries.
 An overwhelming 88% of all brands use it.
 Chances are, the maker of that laptop you’re reading this article from has used it to its advantage, too.

-A study showed 25% of marketing budgets is spent on it.
+A study showed 25% of marketing budgets are spent on it.
 That’s $1.8 million per company, on average.
 Financial institutions, retailers, toys, appliances, and almost all sorts of consumer products have benefited from it.
 That’s content marketing and that’s how long a shadow it casts on all of business.

 Content marketing is, literally (and flippantly), using content for marketing.
 Its purpose is to attract and retain customers by consistently creating relevant and valuable content with the intention of changing or enhancing consumer behavior.